 There are different ways to showcase your relevant experience in your resume.

 Here are examples of how to craft relevant experiences.
 They are useful whether you are just starting out, switching jobs or careers, or already a pro.
+Remember that work experience is enough, and at this stage of the application process, adding your references to your resume is a dated practice.
+Recruiters may ask to check, so preparing a list of references early in your job search still might be a good idea.

 When you have limited work experience